mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Engineers see the ship a lot differently than its crew or passengers.
-They are fully aware of the machines that enable it to do what it does while other crewmembers are often content with the illusion that ‘things just work’.
+They are fully aware of the machines that enable it to do what it does while other crewmembers are often content with the illusion that ‘things just work'.
-The crew may be excused for their lack of intimate knowledge about each and every component but those in the engineering profession are often astounded by how little most people know or understand about ships’ systems.
+The crew may be excused for their lack of intimate knowledge about each and every component but those in the engineering profession are often astounded by how little most people know or understand about ships' systems.
 Engineers have a much greater understanding of the inherent dangers of flying in a compact vacuum-sealed container with a fusion reactor inside, surrounded by tons of explosive liquid-hydrogen